juehyun/bufexplorer/README.md

 # Introduction
-- This repositor is folked from "jlanzarotta/bufexplorer"
+- This repository is folked from "jlanzarotta/bufexplorer"
 - Refer the original repository for detailed information

 # Changes